De-Stressing Exercise for Anxiety

 When your experiencing anxiety, you aren’t thinking clearly and you will easily catastrophize things, blow challenges way out of proportion and cause you to think irrationally, which even prevents you from savoring all the beautiful things your life has to offer.
 This exercise is great for when you’re feeling overwhelmed and stressed, it brings you back to earth and helps to center yourself so you can respond with clarity, presence, and compassion.

-Aundi reccomends getting outside, which is a great tactic but I’ve had success doing this exercise indoors too.
+Aundi recommends getting outside, which is a great tactic, but I’ve had success doing this exercise indoors, too.
 You want to try as much as you can to tune into your senses.
 You want to first look around, and identify 5 things you can see.
 I like to pause and think about each of the 5 things and how they are bringing joy into my life at that very moment.
-It could be a family member, a view outside your window, a beloved pet or even just a rug you like in your home.
+It could be a family member, a view outside your window, a beloved pet, or even just a rug you like in your home.
 Meditate on each object for a moment or two.

 After sight and touch are covered, move on to identifying 2 - 3 things you can hear and smell.
 Finally, move on to something you can possibly taste.
 Maybe just remembering something you just ate or drank (for me - hot chocolate!).